-In general, MacLean associated the brainstem with the reptilian brain type, xliii the limbic system with the old mammalian (herd) brain type, and the neocortex with the new mammalian (primate) brain type.
-He alluded to the prefrontal cortex as the latest area of brain development.
-He believed that it was the development of the prefrontal cortex that allowed the emergence of a new kind of mind that is unprecedented in the history of biology.
+In general, MacLean associated the brainstem with the reptilian brain type, xlvii the limbic system with the old mammalian (herd) brain type, and the neocortex with the new mammalian (primate) brain type.
+MacLean noted that the prefrontal cortex is the most recently evolved part of our brain.
+He believed that it was the development of the prefrontal cortex that allowed the emergence of a new kind of mind in humans that is unprecedented in the history of biology.
 It is the prefrontal cortex that looks inward and allows us to have an empathetic connection with others.
-MacLean said, "It is this new development that makes possible the insight needed to plan for others as well as for oneself, and to use our knowledge to alleviate suffering everywhere." xliv
+MacLean said, "It is this new development that makes possible the insight needed to plan for others as well as for oneself, and to use our knowledge to alleviate suffering everywhere."xlviii